marknelsonengineer-sp23/sre_lab4_memscan/CONTRIBUTE.md

 ## Toolchain
 - Memscan is written in C.
   - It's compiled with [gcc].
+  - Use `make test` to test the program.
+[Boost Test] is the test framework.
+  - Use `make valgrind` to test for memory leaks using [valgrind].
-  - Use `make tidy` to lint the program.  [clang-tidy] is the linter.
+  - Use `make lint` to lint the program.  [clang-tidy] is the linter.
   - Use `make doc` to build documentation:  [Doxygen] is used to produce it.
   - Use `make publish` to publish the documentation to [UHUnix].
   - It uses [Makefile] for its build.
   - It uses [GitHub] for version control.
   - All of the above should run clean and without warnings.
 - Memscan uses [Boost Test] written in [C++].
 Use `make clean` and `make test` to test the application.
+The tests have special flags, so always `make clean` first.
 - Memscan is a Linux-based, user-mode command-line program that needs to run with root-level privileges.
   - To get the most out of Memscan, it should be run as `root` or with the